Privacy-proof consumer data and stay ahead of CPRA compliance

 • Minimize data collection only for relevant data and legitimate purposes

-Prepare for CPRA Compliance with CookieYes
+Prepare for CPRA compliance with CookieYes

 Implement opt-out requests